MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/attributes/devenv-pagehandler-attribute.md

 procedure PageHandler(var Page: TestPage)
 ```
 > [!IMPORTANT]
-> The above signature requires the method on which the **PageHandler** attribute is set to be *global*.
+> The above signature requires the PageHandler method to be *global*.
 For more information, see [Local and global scope in AL methods](../devenv-al-methods.md%23local-and-global-scope).
+> **Version**: _Available or changed with runtime version 2.1._
 ```
 [PageHandler]
 procedure PageHandler(var Page: Page)
 ```
 > [!IMPORTANT]
-> The above signature requires the method on which the **PageHandler** attribute is set to be *global*.
+> The above signature requires the PageHandler method to be *global*.
 For more information, see [Local and global scope in AL methods](../devenv-al-methods.md%23local-and-global-scope).

 ### Arguments
 *Page*